NicMoe/tableau-intro-with-trees/README.md

 19. Add a couple of filters that will come into play once we create a dashboard.

+   Drag 'Status' (under 'Dimensions') into the 'Filters' box.
+In the pop-up, select just 'plantable', and click 'OK'.

    Drag 'Land Use' (under 'Dimensions') into the 'Filters' box.
 In the pop-up, select the 'Use all' or 'All' button, and click 'OK'.

-   Drag 'Status' (under 'Dimensions') into the 'Filters' box.
-In the pop-up, select just 'plantable', and click 'OK'.
+In the 'Filters' box, right-click 'Land Use' and select 'Show Filter'.
+This way users will be able to choose land use types will influence the color and size of each dot.

 20. Add some meaningful color.
 Drag 'Acres' (under 'Measures') over the 'Colors' icon in the 'Marks' box.
 Edit the colors to better see how much canopy availability differs by community.
+This will keep the focus on where there is potential land to plant trees.

    Click the 'Color' icon in the 'Marks' box, then click the 'Edit Colors...' button.